stoplightio/docs/articles/projects/create-project.md

 * Markdown Editor

 <!-- theme: info -->
->Single Point of Truth All editors are now contained within a Project
+>Single Point of Truth: All editors are now contained within a Project

 ## Who
 Individual users can create Personal Projects.
 Organizations can create Org Projects.